 THREAT PRIORITISATION

 ACAP has adopted standardised, objective systems for the assessment of threats to albatrosses and petrels, both at sea and on land (Appendix D).
 On land, the threats affecting the greatest number and proportion of breeding sites, and proportion of the global population of each species, relate to habitat destruction and predation by introduced mammals, although some other threats present at just a few sites are severe (Tables 2 and 3).
-The two species affected at the most breeding sites were grey petrel and white-chinned petrel, which are burrow nesting, mainly because of predation or habitat destruction by introduced mammals (Table 3).
+The two species affected at the most breeding sites are grey petrel and white-chinned petrel, which are burrow nesting, mainly because of predation or habitat destruction by introduced mammals (Table 3).
 Management interventions that would remove threats were prioritised based on a score that combined vulnerability (reflecting global population size, proportion of global population and population trend at the site), threat magnitude, and likelihood of success (Table 4).
 The analysis was only of important global breeding sites (>1% of the global population), and scores for threats that applied to more than one species in the same area were summed.
 On this basis, by far the two highest priorities were on islands where there was a major threat to an endemic species or very large proportion of the global population; to eradicate house mice from Gough Island and to mitigate impacts of avian cholera at Ile Amsterdam.
 The scores for the other threats from alien species all differed from each other by ≤2, and were therefore in a large group considered to be Lower priority.
 Indicative costs are provided in Table 4 based on expert opinion, but were not used in the prioritisation process.
 The bulk of the costs are associated with planning and mobilisation, and hence economies of scale would be substantial if an eradication campaign targeted more than one species at the same island or island group.
 In most cases, there would also be value in removing introduced vertebrates from islands that were formerly occupied or stand a good chance of being colonised by species of conservation concern (Rauzon 2007; Towns and Broome 2003).

 ACAP has also developed a framework for the assessment and prioritisation of at-sea (fisheries) threats.
 Currently, a total of 87 fisheries-seabird population combinations is identified as being of high priority for conservation action.
 However, many of the fisheries affect multiple seabird species and populations, and the combined list of priorities includes 28 seabird populations and 27 fisheries (Appendix F).